1. GENERAL PROVISIONS

 4.13.
 The Racer accepts that the mandatory insurance against accidents does not extend to their dog.

 5.1.
-The Race Committee reserves the right to remove certain obstacles, modify parts of the track or cancel the event in order to ensure the safety of attendees (racers, spectators and organisers), eg. in cases of extremely bad weather, storms or heatwave alerts.
+The Race Organiser reserves the right to remove certain obstacles, modify parts of the track or cancel the event in order to ensure the safety of attendees (racers, spectators and organisers), eg. in cases of extremely bad weather, storms or heatwave alerts.
 The races are held when the weather is not ideal but tolerable (eg. a light drizzle).